Treat Yo' Self - February 14th Style

 As the winter blows on through the Bluegrass, a certain red and pink styled holiday seems to be approaching very quickly.
 Before I continue, I must make a confession: I actually dislike Valentine’s Day very much.
 Even as a teenager when I bought into most of what society was telling me to do, I have always rejected the idea of Valentine’s Day.
 Why do we need one day a year to celebrate love?
 Shouldn’t we do that every day?
 And how on Earth does buying people chalky candy hearts show them your affection?

-But as an adult, I have realize a few things that escaped my previously cynical thoughts.
+But as an adult, I have realized a few things that escaped my previously cynical thoughts.
 The first would be that not all love is romantic love.
 Even though that might be the kind that is spread all over the marketing for this holiday, familial and friendship love is no less important.
 Thanks to the show Parks and Rec, Galentine’s Day is being celebrated by more and more ladies on February 13th each year.
 The second thing is that although I express my love to my partner and family every day, there are people out there who may need such a prompt to make date night happen.
 And that doesn’t make them any better or worse than myself; just different.
-Some people are much more romantic than I am, and look forward to putting hearts on everything and decorating with reds and pink.
+Some people are much more romantic than I am and look forward to putting hearts on everything and decorating with reds and pink.
 To each their own, and I am not here to judge (anymore).

 Valentine’s Day has been absent in our business in the past, but after reflecting these points this year I have decided to shake things up.
 What would I want if I did celebrate Valentine’s Day?
 Easy; breakfast in bed.